Find Affordable College Courses

 Ithaca, NY

-Cornell University landed the #7 spot in the 2023 rankings for the best value public policy programs.
-Located in the small city of Ithaca, Cornell is a private not-for-profit school with a fairly large student population.
+Cornell University did quite well in this year’s ranking of the best value schools for public policy students.
+It came in at #7 on the list.
+Located in the small city of Ithaca, Cornell is a private not-for-profit school with a very large student population.

-The average tuition and fees for an out-of-state undergraduate student at Cornell are $61,015 a year.
+Out-of-state tuition fees for undergraduate students at Cornell are $61,015 per year.
 While working on their degree, public policy majors at Cornell accumulate an average of around $13,000 in student debt.

 #8